-For the past 4 years the Police Hall of Fame has utilized a beautiful visual image to aid in remembering fallen heroes.
+For the past 5 years the Police Hall of Fame has utilized a beautiful visual image to aid in remembering fallen heroes.
 This image came to be called “The Hill of Remembrance”.
 Each year flags are posted on the hillside out front of the Hall of Fame in honor of each family survivor currently in Hall of Fame programs.
-This past May, during Police Week, 11,239 flags were posted.
-Local Boy Scout Troops have helped post in the past but in an ironic twist, the posting this year was done by inmates from the local Brevard County prison system.
+This past May, during Police Week, 11,741 flags were posted.

 To be included on the invitation list, send a request to:

 Police Memorial Day Invitation

 This year’s survivor activity was a ton of fun.
 The theme was “Country Jamboree” and it truly was a jeans, boots n’ skirts event.
 The line to ride the mechanical bull was full all afternoon long with youngsters and oldsters doing their best to stay on top of the bull.
 Country music filled the eating area and provided much enjoyment to those dining on barbeque and watching the line dancing just off to the side.
 Family pictures were taken during the day along with the annual survivor photo.
 All in all it was a great day of socializing and fun and left everyone wondering what activity will be occurring next year.

 On Saturday, May 16th, over 300 family survivors got together for a Luau at F. Burton Smith Regional Park in Cocoa, Florida.
 Authentic barbeque accompanied a country jamboree with a mechanical bull, line dancing , horse shoes and a hayride.

 The following video was filmed by a guest of the American Police Hall of Fame & Museum.
 We would like to thank them for their contribution.